unChartedZone/dotfiles/README.md

                           / /_/ / /_/ / / /   / _/_/ // /__/ _/_\ \
                          /_____/\____/ /_/   /_/ /___/____/___/___/

 # My Dotfiles for Linux!
-These are the config files for a Linux environment.
+These are the config files that I have made in a
+# Manjaro Distro environment.
-These files have been tested on a Manjaro Linux.
+Note: These files have only been tested on Manjaro Linux.

+## Zsh
-## Zsh I use zsh as my main shell.
-To set up, use the command `chsh -s
-/bin/zsh` to make zsh your default shell.
+I use zsh as my main shell.
+To set up, use the command `chsh -s /bin/zsh` to make zsh your default shell.
 If you would like to revert to your previous shell just run the previous command again but replace `/bin/zsh` with the shell of your choice.
 Then run the command `ln -s